DP-Fusion: Token-Level Differentially Private Inference for Large Language Models

 \section{Threat Model}

-We focus on \emph{document privatization}.
 Consider the example from earlier of a hospital that makes their document database accessible to patients through an LLM to offer medical consultation services.
 The privacy challenge is that documents contain PII which should not be revealed, but simply redacting all PII harms the service's utility.
-The provider's goal is to privatize each document so that (i) adversaries cannot reliably infer sensitive tokens from the document, (ii) while preserving the document's quality.
-Figure~\ref{fig:your_label_yes_we_will_keep_it_this_and_never_change_it_because_i_am_lame} provides an overview of document privatization using \textsc{DP-Fusion}.
+We focus on \emph{document privatization}, where the provider paraphrases documents using a (differentially) private inference method for LLMs, and then uses the privatized documents with the LLM to provide the service.

-\paragraph{Defender's capabilities and goals.} The defender has access to (i) an open-source LLM with parameters $\theta$ and (ii) a private document $D$ with annotations for the location of all sensitive tokens $G$.
-For example, these sensitive tokens could be PII that were detected by a NER system with some confidence $\gamma$.
-Our defender can use individual privacy parameters for different PII entity classes, such as \texttt{NAMES} or \texttt{DATES}, (or depending on $\gamma$), which we call \emph{privacy-groups} $G_1,..,G_k$.
-The defender's goal is to release a privatized document $D'$ with privacy guarantees for each group $G$ while preserving a high paraphrase quality $Q(D,D')$.
-Note that in our setting, perfect fidelity is obtained by releasing the document exactly as it is, whereas absolute privacy is achieved by redacting every sensitive token.
+\textbf{Defender's capabilities and goals.} The defender has access to (i) an (potentially open-source) LLM with parameters $\theta$ and (ii) at least one document $D$ with labels for all sensitive tokens $G$.
+For example, these could be PII that were detected by a NER system with some confidence $\gamma$.
+Without loss of generality, our defender could use individual privacy parameters for PII entity classes, such as \texttt{NAMES} or \texttt{DATES}, (or depending on $\gamma$), which we call \emph{privacy-groups} $G_1,..,G_k$.
+The defender's goal is to release a privatized document $D'$ with privacy guarantees for each group $G$ while preserving high text quality $|Q(D)-Q(D')|<\varepsilon$.
+Note that highest utility is obtained by releasing the document exactly as it is, whereas absolute privacy is achieved by redacting every sensitive token.
 The defender needs a method to control the utility/privacy trade-off.